 Transmit chain for QO-100.

-Yaesu FT-847 transmits on 432 MHz.
-The transverter converts the signal from 432 MHz to 2400 MHz at 2 W. The signal is then radiated towards the satellite by a helix antenna.
+Yaesu FT-847 puts out 3 W on 432 MHz.
+The transverter converts the signal to 2400 MHz at 2 W. The attenuator reduces the signal with 6 dB not to overload the PA.
+The PA amplifies the signal to 20 W PEP, which is sufficient for all modes including SSB.
+The signal is radiated towards the satellite by a helix antenna (RHCP).

 Yaesu FT-847 transceiver.